Thomas-Mildner/KP-DataBinding/LectureNotes.md

 g.greet();
 ```

-Because Typescript is strongly typed and object orientated a class called "Greeting" with a containing method "greet" can be created.
+Because TypeScript is strongly typed and object orientated a class called "Greeting" with a containing method "greet" can be created.
 A new object named 'g' is instantiated and the method 'greet()' will be called.

+_Side note: since ECMAScript 2015 JavaScript also supports the definition of classes like in the TypeScript sample.
+Previously classes were typically defined by using the prototyping mechanism which looks a little beard for developers used to implement classes like in Java or C#._

-If we are looking at a second example of Typescript, a main advantage will appear:
+If we are looking at a second example of TypeScript, a main advantage will appear:

 ```ts
 let firstName: string = "John";